No products in the cart.

 Foxglove Blooms Clusters of Tubular Flowers

-Digitalis purpurea or common foxglove find blooming in early to mid-summer with clusters of flowers with a tubular shape.
+Digitalis purpurea or common foxglove is found blooming in early to mid-summer with clusters of flowers with a tubular shape.
 The climate you live in determines where you need to plant them.
 When living in environments with hot weather, please place them in shady areas.

 For cooler climates, these plants can handle direct sunlight with afternoon shade.
 However, these plants are susceptible to rot and are best not to overwater.
 You find the Foxglove blooming pink, red, yellow, purple, and white flowers.